nxp-mcuxpresso/vscode-for-mcux/README.md

 * Dedicated Flash Programmer GUI.
 * Baremetal Heap and Stack debug viewer.
 * Integration with "Serial Monitor" extension for UART and semihosting console support.
+* Integration with "Memory Inspector" extension from Eclipse CDT Cloud.
+* RTOS dedicated view for Threads/Tasks monitoring on Zephyr and FreeRTOS.
 * SWO console for monitoring debug messages transmitted using ITM.
 * Online and offline Peripherals viewer.
 * Quickstart panel view with quick access to various operations, including import project, flash programmer interface, links to documentation.